 - Select the type of calculation for late fees that you'd like to use:

-Generate Late Fee Once - Choosing this option will cause a single one-off fee of X% of the overdue invoice's Total after a set number of days the invoice's Overdue date.
+Generate Late Fee Once - Choosing this option will cause a single one-off fee of X% of the overdue invoice's Total after a set number of days from the invoice's Overdue date.

 - Select the percentage of the Overdue invoice that you would like to set as the base of the late fees that will be generated.